 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The provider will evaluate these five signs at one minute after birth and at five minutes after birth.
-Each test is given a score between zero and two, and the five scores are added together to make up the Apgar score.
-The ability of your infant to maintain their temperature and sustain a normal heart and respiratory rate is a general indicator for a successful transition.
+The provider will test these five signs one minute after birth.
+Then, they’ll check them again five minutes after birth.
+Each test is given a score between 0 and 2.
+They add the five scores together to make up the Apgar score.
+These scores give insight to your baby’s doctors about how much immediate attention they may need right after delivery.

 Advertisement

 Babies typically have low levels of vitamin K when they’re born.
 They need vitamin K for blood clotting.
-So, your baby will usually receive a vitamin K shot immediately after birth.
-This will help prevent a rare but serious bleeding problem known as hemorrhagic disease of the newborn.
+So, your baby should get a vitamin K shot immediately after birth.
+This is to prevent severe bleeding (hemorrhage) that could result in critical organ damage, like permanent brain injury.

-Healthcare providers screen all newborns in the United States for certain conditions that aren’t visible at birth.
-With early detection, providers can prevent or treat these conditions.
-Your baby’s provider will prick their heel and take a sample of their blood to test for many different conditions, including:
+Healthcare providers screen all newborns in the United States for certain conditions that you can’t see at birth.
+If providers find these conditions early, they can prevent or treat them.
+Your baby’s provider will prick their heel to get a sample of their blood.
+They’ll test for many different conditions, including:

 Advertisement